-So, let’s have a look at the 4 important healthcare operations, which AI is already able to handle better than human doctors.
+So, let’s have a look at the four machine learning in healthcare examples, which might be more effective than human operations.

 Medical image analysis still remains the most effective method to identify cancer, strokes, lung diseases, and more.
 However, according to Medical Futurist, right now more than half of the world’s population has no access to medical imaging.
 That’s because specific medical equipment is rather expensive and you need a team of highly-trained professionals to operate it and interpret the results.

 Moreover, manually analyzing thousands of other medical images is not a piece-of-cake task for human radiologists and pathologists.
 Finding a single “bad-sign” pixel among thousands of medical 40X magnified MRI/CTs and X-rays still remains a matter of doctor’s skill and attention.